Allie-98/Homework2/README.md

     $ros2 run ros2_kdl_package ros2_kdl_node --ros-args -p cmd_interface:=effort

-To rewatch the record, unzip the ROSBAG_PUNTO_3 and ROSBAG_PUNTO_4 folders and write on a terminal this command:
+To rewatch the records, unzip the ROSBAG_PUNTO_3 folder and write on a terminal this command:

-    $ros2 launch iiwa_bringup iiwa.launch.py
+    $ros2 launch iiwa_bringup iiwa.launch.py command_interface:="effort" robot_controller:="effort_controller"

 and on another terminal, write:

     $cd src/Homework2/ROSBAG_PUNTO_3/<bag_directory_name>

     $ros2 bag play <bag_file_name>

+To rewatch the records in the folder ROSBAG_PUNTO_4, substitute the "ROSBAG_PUNTO_3" in the previous command with "ROSBAG_PUNTO_4"

 ##Pay attention